 When your child is between 6-9 months it is important to introduce him to more demanding exercises that strengthens his motor skills, language and learning.

-Playing is most fun when you join in.
+Playing is the most fun when you join in.

 Somersaults contribute to stimulating your child’s balance.
 Every time you turn your child upside-down, it develops a greater tolerance for having its head in different directions.
-This tolerance also contributes to avoiding motion sickness.
+This tolerance also contributes to avoiding motion sickness later on.